bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

    ![](/img/avd-manager.png)

-   When this Step runs, it takes time for the emulator to boot up.
-The earlier you place the 	step, the more tasks (cloning, caching) you can complete in your workflow before the emulator starts working.
+   The Emulator needs some time to boot up.
+The earlier you place the step in your workflow, the more tasks (cloning or caching) you can complete in your workflow before the emulator starts working.
 3. Add the `Wait for Emulator` Step to your workflow.
-Make sure you add it before a step you want to use the Android Virtual Device with.
-In our example, we are using `Wait for Android emulator` step to run the virtual device from the `Gradle Runner - UI test` Step onwards.
+This step acts a shield preventing the `AVD Manager` to kick in.
+Make sure you add it BEFORE the step with which you want to use the `AVD Manager`.
+In our example, we are using `Wait for Android emulator` step to only start the Android Virtual Device FROM the `Gradle Runner - UI test` Step onwards.

    ![](/img/wait-for-android-emu.png)

 ## Installing / Using Java version X

-{% include message_box.html type="note" title="Java 8 is now pre-installed" content=" Java 8 is now the pre-installed Java version on the Bitrise.io Linux Stack.
+{% include message_box.html type="note" title="Java 8 is now pre-installed" content=" Java 8 is now the pre-installed Java version on the [bitrise.io](https://www.bitrise.io/) Linux Stack.
 This section is kept here for future reference, in case you'd need another Java version. "%}

-If you'd need a Java or JDK version which is not preinstalled on the Android stacks, you can follow this guide to install it.
+If you need a Java or JDK version which is not preinstalled on the Android stacks, you can follow this guide to install it.
 This example will install Java/JDK 8 with a `Do anything with Script step`, feel free to adapt it to the version you need.

 1. Add the `Do anything with Script step` to your workflow with the content below: